open-horizon/exchange-api/README.md

 - change pattern, node, and searches to refer to service
 - issue #39 (pattern node search api does not validate the workloadUrl)
-- add keys to ms, wk, pattern (when docker image signing is supported - issue 481)
 - Add optional param in POST pattern to automatically add it to agbots
 - consider detect if pattern contains 2 workloads that depend on the same exclusive MS
 - detect if a pattern is updated with ms/wk that has userInput w/o default values, and give warning